 Explore the birthplace of the first U.S. president, George Washington.
 Travel back towards the Town and see where U.S. president #5, James Monroe was born.
 Neighboring King George County houses the birthplace of yet another U.S. President, James Madison.
 Just up the road from there is the capture site of presidential assassin, John Wilkes Booth, who shot Lincoln at Ford's Theatre in Washington, D.C. back in 1865.

 Take a Hike!

-Start with a hike at Voorhees Nature Preserve (maps, snacks and information are at the neighboring Westmoreland Berry Farm.)
+Start with a hike at Voorhees Nature Preserve.
 Then, a short drive down Route 3 will lead you to hiking areas at both Stratford Hall Plantation and the Westmoreland State Park.
 Don't miss the majestic Potomac River views from the top of Horsehead Cliffs!
 There is a short trail at George Washington's Birthplace as well.